TahaNili/Sofware-AI/README.md

 ## ✨ Features

-- 🎯 Modern Gemini-like GUI with RTL support
+- 🎯 Modern and clean GUI with RTL support
-- 🗨️ Chat-like interface with message history
+- 🗨️ Professional chat interface with message history
 - 🧠 Advanced AI powered by OpenAI
 - 💻 Ability to control and manage the operating system
 - 🔍 Smart product search and analysis